AaltoGIS/Mobile-Tartu-2024/README.md

-# GISCience 2023: Workshop on Open Tools for Equitable and Sustainable Accessibility and Mobility Analysis
+# Mobile Tartu 2024 - PhD School Workshop

-Website for the OTESAMA '23 workshop held in conjuction with The 12th International Conference on Geographic Information Science in Leeds, UK.
+Website for the ..